 Also, whether you are eligible for regular LIHEAP payments or Crisis Assistance payments will influence your maximum benefit amount.

-As of 2020, the maximum annual benefit amount in Arizona is $800 (for heating and cooling) and the minimum annual benefit amount is $75 (for heating and cooling).
+As of 2022, the maximum annual heating and cooling benefit amount in Arizona is $1,200, and the minimum annual heating and cooling benefit amount is $75.

 To qualify for LIHEAP in Arizona, you must meet the following requirements:

 The Community Action Program agencies of Arizona prioritize households with elderly, disabled or young members.
 Elderly is considered 60 years or older, and young is considered five years old or younger.